-Centene Subsidiary 'Ohana Health Plan Selected to Continue Offering Community Care Services to Hawaii Medicaid Members
+Centene Subsidiary 'Ohana Health Plan Selected to Continue Serving Hawaii's Medicaid Managed Care and CHIP Programs Statewide

-ST. LOUIS, Feb.
-24, 2021 /PRNewswire/ -- Centene Corporation (NYSE: CNC) announced today its Hawaii subsidiary 'Ohana Health Plan was selected to continue administering services through the Community Care Services (CCS) program in partnership with the Hawaii Department of Human Services' Med-QUEST Division.
-The new three-year, statewide contract is anticipated to begin July 1, 2021 with the option for two, one-year renewal extensions.
+ST. LOUIS, March 25, 2021 /PRNewswire/ -- Centene Corporation (NYSE: CNC) announced today its Hawaii subsidiary 'Ohana Health Plan was selected by the Hawaii Department of Human Services' Med-QUEST Division to continue administering covered services to eligible Medicaid and Children's Health Insurance Program (CHIP) members for medically necessary medical, behavioral health, and long-term services and supports.
+The new statewide contract is anticipated to begin July 1, 2021.

 As of Dec.
-31, 2020, 'Ohana Health Plan serves approximately 50,000 Medicaid and Medicare Advantage members across the state.
+31, 2020, 'Ohana Health Plan served approximately 50,000 Medicaid and Medicare Advantage members across the state.

 About Centene Corporation